ansible/ansible/docsite/latest/rst/api.rst

 Connection Type Plugins
 -----------------------

-By default, ansible ships with a 'paramiko' SSH, native ssh (just called 'ssh'), and 'local' connection type.
-Release 0.8 also added an accelerated connection type named 'fireball'.
+By default, ansible ships with a 'paramiko' SSH, native ssh (just called 'ssh'), and 'local' connection type, and an accelerated connection type named 'fireball'.
 All of these can be used in playbooks and with /usr/bin/ansible to decide how you want to talk to remote machines.
 The basics of these connection types are covered in the 'getting started' section.
 Should you want to extend Ansible to support other transports (SNMP?
 Message bus?
 Carrier Pigeon?) it's as simple as copying the format of one of the existing modules and dropping it into the connection plugins directory.
+The value of 'smart' for a connection allows selection of paramiko or openssh based on system capabilities, and chooses
+'ssh' if OpenSSH supports ControlPersist, in Ansible 1.2.1 an later.
+Previous versions did not support 'smart'.

 Lookup Plugins
 --------------